Francisco Monción: Personal life

-Moncion's surname is well known in the Dominican Republic, as his family is connected to General Benito Monción (1826–1898), an army officer of French descent who fought in the Dominican Restoration War.
-Moncion's forebears certainly included Hispanics as well as French and likely black Africans as well.
+Monción's surname is well known in the Dominican Republic, as his family is connected to General Benito Monción (1826–1898), an army officer of French descent who fought in the Dominican Restoration War.
+Monción's forebears certainly included Hispanics as well as French and likely black Africans as well.
 Most Dominicans are of mixed ethnic and racial backgrounds.
-In 1947, Francisco Moncion became a citizen of the United States, where he was considered a Caribbean Latino for the rest of his life.
+In 1947, Francisco Monción became a citizen of the United States, where he was considered a Caribbean Latino for the rest of his life.

-After his retirement from the stage in 1983, Moncion spent his leisure years at his home in Woodstock, New York, indulging his considerable talent for oil painting.
+After his retirement from the stage in 1983, Monción spent his leisure years at his home in Woodstock, New York, indulging his considerable talent for oil painting.
 His works were shown in several New York exhibitions.
 He died of cancer at his home at the age of 76.